 If you have used the Help to Buy scheme and are now in a position to re-mortgage your home and start repaying your loan, then you will need to get a RICS regulated valuation.
 This is another service we can provide.

 We’re experienced in advising Help-to-Buy clients throughout the North West and North Wales.
 Our reports fully comply with the requirements of the scheme and we produce specifically designed Help-to-Buy Valuation Reports.

 Our valuer will usually spend no longer than 45 minutes at the property.
 After the inspection, we can usually provide you with a report within 5 working days.

 Avery & Co are specialists in the provision of valuations which comply with the Government Help to Buy Scheme and RICS standards.
 Our friendly team will guide you through the process of every type of survey we provide simply and quickly.
-Want to know more information?
-Get in touch, we will be happy to help.
+If you’d like more information, please do get in touch, we would be happy to help.